 “How do you find forgiveness?”

-This was a question my neighbor asks while we visit at the poolside on a spring day.
+This was a question my neighbor asked while we visited at the poolside on a spring day.

 While our kids are splashing, shouting, screaming, laughing and diving into the water, my friend talks with me about deep issues of the heart.